colpal/actions-default-clusterip/README.md

-# PredChem Default Service Building action
+# Default Service ClusterIP Builder action

 Creates and maintains a default ClusterIP service for specified workload